About This Chapter

 16. Traditional Poems: Definition & Examples

 Can you pick out a haiku when you see it?
-That's because it's a type of traditional poem that many of us should be able to identify.
+Probably so, because it's a type of traditional poem that many of us should be able to identify.
 Read this lesson to find out more about traditional poems and see a few of these old-fashioned favorites!

 17. Dante Gabriel Rossetti: Biography, Poems & Paintings